pani1234/ParkingLot/README.md

 Functionalities
 ---------------
-Run this application by
-The following are the example of commands supported:
+The following are the example of commands supported:||
-$java parking_lot //runs the program create_parking_lot, 6 //creates a parking lot with 6 slots park KA-01-HH-1234 White //allocates a parking slot number closest to the entry leave 4 //Free up the parking slot number 4 status //Get the status of the parking lot registration_numbers_for_cars_with_colour White //utility functions that does as the name suggests slot_numbers_for_cars_with_colour White  //utility functions that does as the name suggests slot_number_for_registration_number KA-01-HH-1234  //utility functions that does as the name suggests exit //exit the program
+$java parking_lot //runs the program||
+create_parking_lot, 6 //creates a parking lot with 6 slots ||
+park KA-01-HH-1234 White //allocates a parking slot number closest to the entry || leave 4 //Free up the parking slot number 4 || status //Get the status of the parking lot || registration_numbers_for_cars_with_colour White //utility functions that does as the name suggests ||
+slot_numbers_for_cars_with_colour White  //utility functions that does as the name suggests ||
+slot_number_for_registration_number KA-01-HH-1234  //utility functions that does as the name suggests ||
+exit //exit the program